Niall Brown

 KAMMERATA LUXEMBOURG

-Founded in 1985, the Kammerata Luxembourg is a variable-geometry ensemble that pays particular attention to the selection of its repertoire.
-Its activities are financially supported by the Ministry of Culture.
+The Kammerata Luxembourg was founded in 1985 and is an ensemble with a variable structure, paying particular attention to the selection of its repertoire.
+The Kammerata's activities are financially supported by the Ministry of Culture.

 With the release of its CD 'Hommage à Schumann' in September 2019, the ensemble changes its name to Kammerata Luxembourg.

-The Kammerata is both a concert organizer and a musicians' and artists' collective and, in various configurations, often presents contemporary works in combination with music from the classical and romantic eras.
+The Kammerata is both a concert organizer and a collective of musicians and artists, and in varying compositions often presents contemporary works in combination with music from the classical and romantic eras.

-In addition, it regularly invites outstanding foreign musicians and secures collaborations with outstanding professionals based in Luxembourg for the majority of its concert series.
+In addition, she regularly invites outstanding foreign musicians and secures collaborations with outstanding Luxembourg-based professionals for the majority of her concert series.

-A noble mission that has gained increasing importance in the collective's efforts is the promotion of contemporary creation in Luxembourg through commissioning works.
+A noble mission that has gained importance in the collective's efforts is the promotion of contemporary composition in Luxembourg through commissions.
 As a result of this policy, it was possible to release the recording 'Echoes of Autumn and Light - New Chamber Music from Luxembourg' in February 2021, featuring five new works by four composers living in the Grand Duchy or holding Luxembourgish citizenship: Georges Lentz, Camille Kerger, Marcel Reuter, and Markus Brönnimann.

 “Quatuor Agate”